mtrmac/container-libs/storage/docs/containers-storage-config.md

 # containers-storage-config 1 "November 2024"

 ## NAME
-containers-storage config - Output the configuration for the storage library
+containers-storage-config - Output the configuration for the storage library

 ## SYNOPSIS
 **containers-storage** **config** [configurationFile]